Photo I: A Seven Week Class

 Related Page Links

-Attend your first class any day the first week.
-Continue your second class the following week on any day that fits your schedule.
+Attend your first class any of the days Photo 1 meets the first week.
+Continue your second class the following week on the day that fits your schedule.

 Students must have access to a "Digital Single Lens Reflex" camera (DSLR) with an f1.8 lens.